Floffah/pnx-gui/README.md

-# pnx-installer
+# PNX Gui
-An installer for @HerryYT/PocketNodeX written in NodeJS, compiled using Nexe.
+A desktop app for managing PocketNodeX servers.